 Within the context of project management, project deliverables are the tangible ‘what’ that gets produced in the project execution process.

-Take the case of a team trying to increase their website traffic.
+An example of a project objective, goal, and deliverable, take the case of a team trying to increase their website traffic.

 - The project objectives include publishing two blog posts per week and promoting them

 - And lastly, the project deliverables are the two articles, the creatives, and social promotion

 Types of objectives in project management

 Objectives can be grouped into various divisions or types that make it easy to define and track them during the project planning and execution process.
 These include:

 - Financial objectives typically center on how a project is going to affect an organization financially.
 Financial objectives are targets to make the money that’s available go a long way,